 62.3 Eligibility.

 Eligibility for PFML and FMLA leave shall be in accordance with the respective laws, except that with respect to FMLA leave all regular full-time and regular part-time employees who have been employed at the Agency for a minimum of twelve (12) months and who have performed at least 1,040 hours of service during the previous twelve(12) months will be eligible to take FMLA leave.
+For avoidance of doubt, PFML eligibility, unlike FMLA eligibility, is based on minimum earnings requirements over the last four (4) most recently completed calendar quarters.
 The 12-month period for FMLA leave will be calculated consistent with the calculation performed for leave eligibility under the PFML.

 62.3 Health Insurance.